selton00/spring-petclinic/readme.md

 Now, when new code is committed, the pipeline will trigger, create the image, upload to docker hub and deploy to your EC2 instance on port 8080.

-If you want to destroy the infrastructure manually run the pipeline with the variable DESTROY="true"
+If you want to destroy the infrastructure, manually run the pipeline with the variable DESTROY="true"

 # Spring PetClinic Sample Application [![Build Status](https://github.com/spring-projects/spring-petclinic/actions/workflows/maven-build.yml/badge.svg)](https://github.com/spring-projects/spring-petclinic/actions/workflows/maven-build.yml)